-So delicious and super easy this Sweet Spicy Mango Salad Dressing is the antidote for boring salads!
-It’s fabulous drizzled over pan-seared or grilled salmon, shrimp or chicken too!
+Delicious and super easy this Mango Salad Dressing is the antidote for boring salads!
+Try it on salmon, shrimp and chicken too!

-The same thing is true with food.
-It’s easy to get in a rut, isn’t it?
-Do ever feel like you’re eating the same things over and over?
-If you feel like that’s happening, it might be time to change things up a little.
+I don’t know about you, but I feel like it’s easy to get in a rut during these dreary winter months.
+But it doesn’t have to be that way.
+If it seems that you’re eating the same things over and over again, it’s time to change things up a little.
 Or a lot.
-And that’s my job – to help you think “outside the box” of your culinary world…
+Actually, that’s my job – to help you think “outside the box” of your culinary world, so here we go!

-For example, salads.
 If you haven’t noticed, we’re crazy about salads here at The Café.
 If you’re bored with your salad life, I suggest you check out our salad archives.
 One of my favorite things to do is to create fresh, delicious salads with the unending array of delightful, seasonal ingredients.
-I actually shocked myself when I took a peek at the archives and saw how many salads and salad dressings there are!
-Everything from green salads to pasta salads to quinoa salads to noodle salads to black bean salads… Whew!
+It was even a surprise to me when I took a peek at the archives and saw how many salads and salad dressings there are!
+There are green salads, pasta salads, quinoa salads, noodle salads. black bean salads, Mexican salads, Greek salads and on and on it goes.
+Whew!
 Yes indeed, we do enjoy salads!

-This super easy, Sweet Spicy Mango Salad Dressing is a recent favorite of ours.
-I’ve used it with lots of different types of salads, and have even drizzled it over pan-seared salmon (like this Mexican Sugar Seared Salmon) and grilled chicken.
+This super easy Sweet and Spicy Mango Salad Dressing is a recent favorite of ours.
+I’ve used it with lots of different types of salads, and have also drizzled it over pan-seared salmon (like this Mexican Sugar Seared Salmon) and grilled chicken.
 The dressing transforms a simple green salad into a magically delicious accompaniment to just about any meal.

-Café Tips for making this Sweet Spicy Mango Salad Dressing…
+Café Tips for making this Sweet and Spicy Mango Salad Dressing…

 - You might be wondering why not just put everything in the blender?
 I tried that and the color gets kind of murky.
 It’s much prettier if you chop the cilantro and pepper fine and add them on their own.
 If you’re in a huge hurry, the flavor will be the same.
 Just drizzle in the oil from the opening in the top of the blender cap.
 I like to use a small funnel for this which prevents spattering.